Why We Care About EMF

 Want to learn more?
 Here are some key studies to consider along with a brief description of their findings.

+The Bioinitiative Report.
 The most comprehensive review available to date, this 1479 page report authored by an international panel of scientists and physicians and edited by Cindy Sage and David O. Carpenter analyzes 1800 studies published between 2007-2012.
-It is an update to the first report published in 2007. www.bioinitiative.org.
+It is an update to the first report published in 2007.
+Download the report for free at www.bioinitiative.org.

 A 19 page summary of key studies that demonstrate biological harm from extremely low frequency fields (ELF) EMF and radio frequency radiation (RFR) EMF.
 Read this before tackling the full report above.
 Cindy Sage and David O. Carpenter.